 Cenozoic sediments are exposed in several small areas along the east coast of Prydz Bay (Quilty, 1993).
-The Larseman Hills feature a thin, shallow marine sand containing shell fragments, Pliocene foraminifers, and diatoms that suggest an age of 2 to 3 Ma (Quilty, 1993).
+The Larseman Hills features a thin, shallow marine sand containing shell fragments, Pliocene foraminifers and diatoms that suggest an age of between 2 and 3 Ma (Quilty, 1993).
 Of greater extent and significance are the Pliocene sediments of Marine Plain in the Vestfold Hills (Pickard, 1986; Quilty, 1993).
 They occupy an area of ~10 km2 and reach thicknesses of 8-9 m.
 The sediment is diatomite, siltstone, and fine sandstone with sponge spicules, bivalves, and a diverse fauna of benthic organisms preserved in places (Quilty, 1993).
 The most spectacular fossils in the area are Cetacean skeletons, including dolphins and a right whale.
-Diatom assemblages suggest deposition shallower than 75 m below sea level between 4.2 and 3.5 Ma (Quilty, 1993).
-The faunas and preliminary isotope measurements led Quilty (1993) to infer warmer conditions during deposition than currently prevail.
+Diatom assemblages suggest deposition in less than 75 m of water between 4.2 and 3.5 Ma (Quilty, 1993).
+The fossils present and preliminary isotope measurements led Quilty (1993) to infer warmer conditions during deposition than currently prevail.
 Water temperatures may have been as high as 5°C (Quilty, 1993).